mamunrushdi/Java-Developer/README.md

 # My Profile as Junior Java Developer
-I'm a permanent resident of Russian Federation (есть Вид На Жительство) and a graduate of Peter the Great Saint Petersburg Polytechnic University.
+I'm a permanent resident of Russian Federation (есть вид на жительство) and a graduate of Peter the Great Saint Petersburg Polytechnic University.

 _I am looking for an opportunity for Java Developer or Data Analyst with Java where I can apply my skills, talent, knowledge and at the same time can learn and develop myself by solving challenging, complex and innovative projects and will be a valuable member of my development team._

 Since the end of 2017, after graduating university, to extend my programming knowledge and skills, I am learning Computer Science and Programming language deeply at
 1. [Coursera](https://www.coursera.org/) and